slub/ocrd_kitodo/README.md

 ##### Overwrite environment variables

-Due to the permission, the UID and GID of the controller and manager in makefile are taken from the current system.
+Due to the permission, the UID and GID of the controller and manager in our makefile are taken from the current system.
 System environment variables are used by docker-compose before .env file variables.
 For example:

 ```
   export CONTROLLER_ENV_UID=$(shell id -u) && \